WHAT THIS IS ABOUT

 Nnenna Hemeson

-Founder & Chief Editor
+Founder & Editor In Chief

 Nnenna is a marketing and sustainability expert across fashion, FMCG, CPG, tech and renewable energy industry with a wealth of experience working with global businesses, SMEs, government and non-government organizations to deliver brand equity, environmental and social impact.
 Certified in circular economy and sustainable businesses from Cambridge Institute of Sustainability Leadership, Sustainability Marketing from the British School of Fashion and Strategic Marketing from Harvard Business School.
 She comes with over sixteen years’ experience in marketing & communications strategy, brand development and innovation.
 As Founder & Chief Editor of Echiché, she sheds ligth on topics that impact people and planet, curating young minds in doing the same, holding brands, corporates, governement and non-government institutions accountable for their commitments and actions.